 - DOE is in listening mode!
 We want to hear your ideas and concerns. - Three breakout discussions: - 1.
-Equity, Environmental and Energy Justice - 2.
-Partnering and Engagement with DOE and Awardees - 3.
-Considerations for Implementation - Initiate long-term engagement throughout the process of development and implementation - Workshops on July 14 and 19 to inform Critical Materials Research Program - A Request for Information (RFI) is planned for release mid-to-late July - Your input may used for DOE planning purposes and funding opportunities
+Research priorities for the Critical Materials RDD&CA Program including education and workforce development - 2.
+Implementation of a Critical Materials Consortium - 3.
+Implementation of a Critical Material Supply Chain Research Facility - Continued stakeholder engagement throughout the process of development and implementation - A Request for Information (RFI) is planned for release mid-to-late July - Your input will be considered for DOE planning purposes and funding opportunities